martinusso/datasetiterator/README.md

 # datasetiterator

-This fork has differences with the original repository, that's hosted on BitBucket at https://bitbucket.org/magnomp/datasetiterator.
+This fork has slight differences with the original repository, that's hosted on BitBucket at https://bitbucket.org/magnomp/datasetiterator.

 ## Using